Voltra/dom-gdpr-guard/README.md

 One of the advantages of using promises and asynchronous functions as an API designer is that error handling is "covered for free" with the promises' exception propagation mechanisms.

+## Changelog

+### V3.0.0

+The render API was flawed: it re-generated the manager on every render.
+As such, a decision was made that the user of this library should get an instance of a `GdprManager` before rendering.
+As such, this package is now fully decoupled from the Savior API: it's no longer the render API that calls `GdprSavior` methods, the user has full control of it.

+The fact that you have to have a manager to render also means you can use the Events API from `gdpr-guard@^2.2.1` before even rendering anything, which avoids input lags and reduces time-to-first-input.